IBM shares dropped like a rock today

 As I’d said, there are bright spots.
 The sexier businesses around security, cognitive computing, cloud computing et al. are getting customers, but how long that happens depends on IBM’s ability to do more than rest on its laurels.

-As one of the oldest and most storied technology companies in the U.S. it’s hard to watch Big Blue stumble… But there are plenty of bullish analysts who think that Rometty can right the ship… if she’s given a enough time to do it.Featured Image: Ethan Miller/Getty Images
+As one of the oldest and most storied technology companies in the U.S., it’s hard to watch Big Blue stumble… But there are plenty of bullish analysts who think that Rometty can right the ship… if she’s given a enough time to do it.Featured Image: Ethan Miller/Getty Images

 0